jweyer/effective-java-third/src/chapter2/NOTES.md

 }
 ```
 This program gets the right answer, but it is much slower than it should be, due to a one-character typographical error.
-The variable sum is declared as a Long instead of a long, which means that the program constructs about 231 unnecessary Long instances (roughly one for each time the long i is added to the Long sum).
+The variable sum is declared as a Long instead of a long, which means that the program constructs about 231 unnecessary Long instances.
 Changing the declaration of sum from Long to long reduces the runtime from 6.3 seconds to 0.59 seconds on my machine.
 The lesson is clear: prefer primitives to boxed primitives, and watch out for unintentional autoboxing.